SEPTEMB ER 1

 SEPTEMBER 5-7, 12-14, 19-22, 26-28

 Cha Cha, Waltz, Latin in Motion Fitness Class, and Dance Workshop

-Ballroom On Amelia offers Salsa at 7 p.m., and Tango at 8 p.m. in Studio #1. $10 per class or both for $15.
-Dance Workshop Thursdays from 7 to 8:30 p.m. for $10.
-Friday Night Dance Party held June 23 from 8 to 10:30 p.m. in Studio #3; $10 cash at the door.
-Located at 1897 Island Walkway at RAD Studios.
-No partner necessary or reservation required.
-For more information, call (904) 624-0886, visit their website at www.ballroomonamelia.com or their Facebook page.
+Ballroom On Amelia offers Tuesday classes with Cha Cha at 7 p.m. and Waltz at 8 p.m. $10 each or both for $15.
+Latin in Motion fitness class Wednesdays at 7:30 p.m.; Dance Workshop Thursdays at 7 p.m.; $10 for each class.
+Friday Night Dance Party September from 8 to10 p.m.; $10 cash at the door.
+Located at 1897 Island Walkway at RAD Studios; no partner or reservation required.
+For more info, call (904)624-0886, or visit ballroomonamelia.com or their Facebook page.

 Amelia Knitting Group

 Meets the first Wednesday of every month from 2 to 4 p.m. at The Mustard Seed Café.
 Knit with great company and grab a snack or drink.
 Created by Merle Sauer.
 No commitment, attend whenever you have time.

 The Amelia Island Museum of History hosts a Brown Bag Lunch presentation the first Wednesday of every month at noon, on a variety of subjects.
 This program is free and open to the public.
 For more information, call Gray at (904) 261-7378 ext 102, or firstname.lastname@example.org.